Generic Name: Bendamustine (ben da MUS teen)

 - If you have any of these health problems: Kidney disease or liver disease.

 - If you are breast-feeding.
-Do not breast-feed while you take Bendeka (bendamustine).
+Do not breast-feed while you take Bendeka (bendamustine) and for 1 week after your last dose.

 This is not a list of all drugs or health problems that interact with Bendeka (bendamustine).